Acrow Bridge Installed To Carry Detoured Traffic During U.S. Highway Upgrades In Rural Oklahoma

-(MENAFN- GlobeNewsWire - Nasdaq) Rapidly installed modular steel structure provides reliable, safe and cost-effective route
+Rapidly installed modular steel structure provides reliable, safe and cost-effective route Acrow's rapidly assembled detour bridges are available for rent or purchase and enable Accelerated Bridge Construction for priority projects.”

 Acrow's bridge was rented to project contractor Wyatt Contracting Inc./Central Bridge Company, a joint venture between the two Oklahoma firms.
 Although initial plans specified a temporary bridge of different design, prior successful projects with Acrow led the project team to submit a value engineering proposal to the Oklahoma Department of Transportation demonstrating the Acrow panel bridge would be more economical, could be constructed more quickly, and would allow for more water flow during a potential flood event.